 Oral appliance therapy is an effective and comfortable treatment option for many patients with obstructive sleep apnea, severe snoring, or other sleep-related breathing disorders.
-Dr. Puja Thakkar has extensive experience helping patients with sleep disorders get the best treatment for their condition, including a customized oral appliance.
+Puja Thakkar, DO has extensive experience helping patients with sleep disorders get the best treatment for their condition, including a customized oral appliance.
 If you have questions about a specific sleep problem or would like to know more about the benefits of oral appliance therapy, call one of the offices in Danville or Fremont, California or book an appointment online.

 Oral appliance therapy involves the use of a mouthpiece to keep your airway open while you sleep.
 Dr. Thakkar may recommend an oral appliance for sleep-related breathing disorders such as upper airway resistance syndrome and hypopnea, but it’s most often used to treat snoring and obstructive sleep apnea (OSA).

 Muscles naturally relax when you sleep, allowing soft tissues like your tongue to fall back toward your throat, wholly or partially covering your airway.

 Snoring occurs when your airway is partially blocked; sleep apnea occurs when you briefly and repeatedly stop breathing because the airway is obstructed.

 The first hint that you have sleep apnea often comes from a partner or someone living in your house who comments on your loud snoring.
 You’ll also be tired during the day and may have a headache or dry mouth when you wake up.